 My lime tree didn’t need my help, and it certainly didn’t need the “help” of imidacloprid.
 It needed only to be left alone.
 What if these facts were also stated on the label of the blue bottle of Bayer Advanced?

-UPDATE: It’s May of 2016 now, a year after deciding not to spray imidacloprid, and this spring’s flush has just finished on the lime as well as the other four citrus trees in the yard.
+It’s now a year after deciding not to spray imidacloprid, and this spring’s flush has just finished on the lime as well as the other four citrus trees in the yard.
 Not a single leaf with leafminer damage on any of them.

 UPDATE January 2019: